BigPolarBear1/factorization/README.md

 I will update the paper with what I found tomorrow and uploaded a PoC shortly after.

-Unless microsoft pays my former manager 100 milliom (because they waited too long the price has gone up) right now, then I might postpone.
+Unless microsoft pays my former manager 100 million (because they waited too long the price has gone up) right now, then I might postpone.

 Factorization has fallen.
 Prepare yourselves.
 Prepare yourselves for the disaster of your own making.
 I wanted to sell my work.
 You chased away buyers and ruined my life, drive me to the brink of hopelessness and despair.